 Does your company provide MA licensed PE structural engineering analysis?

-Yes, each system is stamped by professional engineers as required for permiting.
+Yes, each system is stamped by professional engineers as required for permitting.

 How many systems has SunBug installed?
 How are they performing?

-Over 130 installations totaling over 1 megawatt of capacity.
+Over 250 installations totaling about 3 megawatts of capacity.
 SunBug systems consistently perform at or above projected output, and SunBug can supply an extensive list of customer references upon request.

 How long has SunBug been installing solar systems?